Skip to main content

 FanYes (low-noise)Yes

 PoE output.
-The UCG Fiber's PoE+ port delivers 30W — enough to power a U7 Pro or U7 Pro Max WiFi 7 AP directly.
-The UDR7's PoE port delivers 15.4W (802.3af), which powers a camera or VoIP phone but falls short for most WiFi 7 access points that draw 20W+.
+The UCG-Fiber's PoE+ port delivers 30W — enough to power a U7 Pro or U7 Pro Max WiFi 7 AP directly.
+The UDR7's PoE port delivers 15.4W (802.3af), which powers a camera or VoIP phone but is insufficient for most WiFi 7 access points that draw 20W+.

 Dream Router 7 Strengths